7Block Labs

 4) Software supply chain: verifiable binaries and controlled rollout

-• Keep a signed manifest of every upgrade: image digests, cosign verification output, config diffs, and rollback points. (github.com)
+• Keep a signed manifest for every upgrade you make.
+This should include image digests, cosign verification outputs, config changes, and rollback points, just to make sure you’ve got everything covered. (github.com)

 5) Staking-linked controls (slashing avoidance and evidence)

-With v0.2, node-operator stakers serving eligible services can be slashed (700 LINK each on ETH/USD if a valid alert is raised).
-Audits will scrutinize “can we detect and respond before we get slashed?”
-Here’s what to implement and show: (blog.chain.link)
+With the release of v0.2, node-operator stakers who provide eligible services now face the risk of being slashed--specifically, that’s 700 LINK for each ETH/USD if a valid alert is triggered.
+Audits will focus on figuring out, “Can we spot an issue and take action before we get slashed?”
+Here’s what you need to implement and demonstrate: (blog.chain.link)

 • Operator wallet funding policy: